CBS News fires political director for 'inappropriate' acts

-NEW YORK – CBS News has fired its political director, Steve Chaggaris, for "inappropriate behavior."
+NEW YORK – CBS News has fired its political director, Steve Chaggaris, for "inappropriate behavior," the latest in a string of powerful men to lose a job over alleged misconduct.

 Continue Reading Below

+At the time, CBS News President David Rhodes told employees that there was "absolutely nothing more important, in this or any organization, than ensuring a safe, professional workplace."
+He had said that it was important to CBS' credibility in reporting on accusations made against media figures that the company manage basic standards of behavior at its own shop.

-CBS News says in an emailed statement that "accounts" of his behavior were brought to their attention in the last two weeks and were "immediately investigated."
-He was fired Wednesday for "violating company policy."
+In an emailed statement sent to The Associated Press on Thursday, CBS News said that "In the last two weeks, accounts of inappropriate behavior by Steve Chaggaris were brought to our attention and were immediately investigated.
+As a result, CBS News has severed ties with Mr. Chaggaris for violating company policy, effective immediately."
+Chaggaris was fired Wednesday.

-The company did not specify what Chaggaris was accused of and declined to answer follow-up questions.
+The company did not specify what Chaggaris was accused of and a spokeswoman declined to answer follow-up questions.
 Chaggaris was not immediately available for comment.

 Chaggaris had led the news team's political coverage and appeared on-air.
 He was a longtime employee, having started at CBS News in 1999, with a two-year gap from 2010-2012 working for a news startup and Yahoo.